Cats Cuddling: A Guide to Understanding your Cat’s Affections

 - Although a little mischievous, Devon Rex are playful and affectionate in nature.

-- Devon Rexes have gorgeous short and wavy coats, making cuddles extra X. They;re very dog-like, often actively seeking out cuddles and contact from their humans.
+- Devon Rexes have gorgeous short and wavy coats, making cuddles extra soft and snuggly.
+They’re very dog-like, often actively seeking out cuddles and contact from their humans.

 - You’ll love this breed if you’re happy with an energetic cat that needs regular playtime and cuddles.